 Logs all imported packages and their version

 Border-Patrol logs all imported packages and their version to support you while debugging.
 In 95% of all cases when something suddenly breaks in production it is due to some different version in one of your requirements.
-Pinning down the versions of all your dependencies and dependencies of dependencies inside a virtual environments helps you to overcome this problem but is quite cumbersome and thus this method is not always applied in practice.
+Pinning down the versions of all your dependencies and dependencies of dependencies inside a virtual environment helps you to overcome this problem but is quite cumbersome and thus this method is not always applied in practice.
 Also sometimes, like when you are using PySpark, you might not be 100% sure which library versions are installed on some cluster nodes.

-With Border-Patrol you can easily find the culprit by looking in the logs of the last working versions and compare it to the failing one since Border-Patrol will list all imported packages and their corresponding version right at the end of your application, even if it crashed.
+With Border-Patrol you can easily find the culprit by looking in the logs of the last working version and compare it to the failing one since Border-Patrol will list all imported packages and their corresponding version right at the end of your application, even if it crashed.

 Border-Patrol is really simple to use, just install it with